Shashankpantiitbhilai/SyncFlow/README.md

 # Zenskar Two-Way Integration System

-A real-time customer data synchronization system built for Zenskar's Backend Engineer Intern This project demonstrates bidirectional integration between an internal customer catalog and Stripe, with event-driven architecture using Kafka.
+A real-time, event-driven system for seamless bi-directional synchronization of customer data between an internal catalog and Stripe.
+This project demonstrates robust integration using Kafka for streaming, ensuring accurate and consistent customer records across systems.

 ## 🎯 Project Overview

 This system implements a two-way sync between your internal customer database and Stripe's customer catalog.
 Changes in either system are automatically propagated to the other in near real-time using webhooks and background workers.

-## ✅ Assignment Requirements Completed

 ### ✅ Core Requirements
 - [x] **Customer Table**: PostgreSQL with ID, name, email columns